-If you are interested in doing a PhD, the first step is to consult with the relevant Head of School/Department or potential supervisor to discuss your proposed are of research.
+If you are interested in doing a PhD, the first step is to consult with the relevant Head of School/Department or potential supervisor to discuss your proposed area of research.
 The College of Arts, Celtic Studies and Social Sciences offers PhD programmes in over 25 specialist areas of research.
-For a full list of disciplies see
+For a full list of disciplies see here

 If your first language is not English, you will be required to submit an IELTS Certificate with an overall result of at least 6.5 with no individual score of less than 5.5.

 Applications for PhD courses are accepted throughout the year.
 Prospective students are advised to complete their applications at least two months in advance of their desired start date as all applications go through different stages of approval - Department, School and College.
 The four start dates during the year are January, April, July and October.

 The Structured PhD at UCC normally lasts for tthree or four years with students take a minimum of 15 and a madimum of 30 credits of taight postgraduate traiining modules during that time.
 More information about the support and training offered to you on a Structured PhD can be found at the following link: Structured PhD